vdhamer/Photo-Club-Hub/.github/README.md

 Since release 2.3.0 images are shown in a 3-level hierarchy:

-* photo clubA
+* photo clubA (on hostA)
 	* `portfolio` for photographer1
 		* individual images
 	* `portfolio` for photographer2
 		* individual images
-* photo clubB
+* photo clubB (on hostB)
 	* `portfolio` for photographer3
 		* individual images
 	* `portfolio` for photogrpaher4
 		* individual images

-The middle level, called `portfolio`, thus represents the part of a photographer's work that is associated with one single photo club.
+The `portfolio` level thus holds a photographer's images that are associated with one particular photo club.
+The `photo club` level is the level at which a club's portfolios and images are administered.
+You can see photo club as the level at which "their" potfolios of images are hosted and curated.

+For comparison, here's what personal websites of photographers tend to do:

+* website for photographer1 (on host1)
+	* photo styleA
+		* invidiual images
+	* photo styleB
+		* individual imgages
+* website for photographer 2 (on host2)
+	* etc.

 <ul><details><summary>